digitalpardoe/docker-ghbackup/README.md

-# docker-ghbackup

-A docker version of https://github.com/qvl/ghbackup.
+This is an image based on https://github.com/qvl/ghbackup with a bit of cron sprinkled in for good measure.

-Performs hourly backups of all the GitHub repositories you have access to, it automatically downloads any new repositories and updates any existing ones.
+It performs hourly backups of all the GitHub repositories you have access to, automatically downloading any new repositories and updating any existing ones.

 You can generate a personal access token here [ https://github.com/settings/tokens](https://github.com/settings/tokens).